naveenrc/naveenrc.github.io/index.md

 tags: [Jekyll, theme, responsive, blog, template]
 ---

-<p style="text-align: justify">True Dat.
-But I know how to order food using a python script (python can do anything).</p>
+<p style="text-align: justify">Where there is a will, there is a way;</p>

 <font size="4"><code>$pip install food</code></font><br>

 <font size="4"><code>>>>from food.Italian import pizza<br>>>>pizza("Onion", "Bell Pepper")</code></font><br>

 <p style="text-align: justify">Fun Aside,<br>
-I am a Software Engineer capable of learning and solving any computer related issue.
+I am a Software Engineer, with lots of enthusiasm, open to learn and solve any problem.
 Although my expertise lies in python programming, I can architect, develop and maintain any software platform or an application.</p>